A machine-learning approach to generate complex geometries based on the targeted acoustic experience

-Alaa Algargoosh, Babak Soleimani, Claire Zimmerman (advisor), Mojtaba Navvab (advisor), Upali Nanda (advisor).
+Project Team: Alaa Algargoosh, Babak Soleimani, Mojtaba Navvab (advisor), Sile O’Modhrain (advisor), Claire Zimmerman (advisor).

 Cymatic Sound Diffusers

-The Cymatic diffusers are novel and innovative sound diffusers with an outstanding performance in treating echo and creative design that will transform the traditional way of designing spaces.
-They open endless possibilities for architects to integrate sound diffusers in their design; allowing to create custom designs from mass-produced panels.
+I designed the Cymatic diffusers, which are sound panels with outstanding performance in treating echo and creative design that will transform the traditional way of designing spaces.
+They open endless possibilities for architects to integrate sound diffusers in their designs, allowing to create custom designs from mass-produced panels.